luispaulosoaresdutra/github-example/README.md

 Just fork the original repo at pragmaticlearning/github-example, make your changes and send over a Pull Request.

 =================

-I have just edited this document in order to make the exercise of chapter 3 (Editing a file).
+I have just edited this document in order to make the add a new separator.